Skip to content

 Vector

-Simple Vector implementation that takes a start and end point.
+Simple Vector implementation that takes a start and end point (uses Spherical notation for theta and phi).

 box_on_point